Hertl scores in 4th straight game, Sharks top Oilers 6-3 - WHIZ News

+“I couldn’t get a better birthday present than a huge win over Edmonton,” the native of the Czech Republic said.

 Brent Burns, Patrick Marleau, Barclay Goodrow and Timo Meier scored as San Jose matched its season-high goal total.
-Erik Karlsson had three assists as the Sharks (8-10-1) wrapped up a six-game homestand with their fourth straight victory after losing seven of eight.
+Erik Karlsson had three assists as the Sharks (8-10-1) wrapped up their homestand with their fourth straight victory after losing seven of eight.

+“I think it’s about the whole team sticking together, everybody getting pluses and playing right,” Hertl said.
+“It’s not just one guy.
+We have to help each other.”

 NHL points leader Leon Draisaitl had a goal and an assist, extending his points streak to 10 games, and Zack Kassian and Sam Gagner each added a goal for Pacific Division-leading Edmonton (12-6-2).